Health & Safety

 David is in high demand in his defence work.
 He has represented companies and individuals, providing early advice and support through the stressful process.
 He has an outstanding success rate at court.

-The UK’s Legal Directories recommend David as “an exceptional jury advocate” who is “very hardworking” with “exceptional” client-care skills (see Recommendations section).
+The UK’s Legal Directories recommend David as “a superb advocate” who is “very hardworking” with “exceptional” client-care skills (see Recommendations section).

 Health & Safety Cases